Feature request #13518

 For those that actually work in GRASS, the r.category.trim module will export raster categories (including labels) for loading into QGIS, which may be a helpful workaround.

-#4 Updated by Alister Hood almost 2 years ago
+#4 Updated by Alister Hood about 2 years ago

 Alister Hood wrote: